Revealing the co-action of viscous and multistability hysteresis in an adhesive, nominally flat punch: A combined numerical and experimental study: Models and methods

-Simulated displacements are adjusted using the $k_\textrm{cc}$ term, while experimental displacements are corrected with the $k_\textrm{M}$ term.
-Each time, the respective other stiffness is considered to be infinite.
-One thing to keep in mind with this method is that the occurrence of local instabilities, e.g. pull-off events, generally depends on the mechanical stability of the system.
-The effect of $k_\textrm{cc}$ on these phenomena cannot be eliminated afterwards~\cite{Booth2021APL,Hensel2021AAMI}.
-For a viscoelastic system, it may also be detrimental that a measurement performed at constant speed $u_\textrm{ind}(t) = v_\textrm{ext} t$ implies that $\dd u_\textrm{ideal}(t) / \dd t$ varies over time as $(1/k_\textrm{cc}) \dd F(t) / \dd t$ or $(-1/k_\textrm{M}) \dd F(t) / \dd t$.
-Consequently, this alternative compliance correction can be useful to approximately extract the correct slope $\dd F(t) / \dd u_\textrm{ideal}(t)$ from both experimental and numerical data, but leaves other systematic errors in the curve unaltered.
+An issue to keep in mind regarding compliance corrections is that the occurrence of local instabilities, e.g. pull-off events, generally depends on the global system compliance.
+As such, the effect of $k_\textrm{cc}$ on the load-displacement curves cannot be rigorously accounted for in post-processing~\cite{Booth2021APL,Hensel2021AAMI}.
+For viscoelastic systems, it may also happen that a simulation or measurement performed at constant speed $u_\textrm{ind}(t) = v_\textrm{ext} t$ implies that $\dd u_\textrm{ideal}(t) / \dd t$ is not exactly constant but varies over time as $(1/k_\textrm{cc}) \dd F(t) / \dd t$ or $(-1/k_\textrm{M}) \dd F(t) / \dd t$.

-Strictly speaking, the difference between $u_\infty$ and $\tilde{u}(q=0)$ in simulations is of viscoelastic rather than quasi-static nature.
-However, especially for a small driving velocity, the macroscopic displacement changes very slowly compared to local displacements, so that it can be approximated as quasi-static and we can determine the associated stiffness $k_\textrm{cc}$ from a linear fit.
-From \cref{fig:complianceCorr}b, we find that